vincentobnza/vincentobnza/README.md

 # Vincent

-**Full-stack software engineer** — I design and ship web products end to end: typed frontends and design systems, APIs and data models, and delivery that holds up after launch.
+**Software** — I design and ship web products end to end: typed frontends and design systems, APIs and data models, and delivery that holds up after launch.

 ---